rhshah/IMPACT-Pipeline/source/usage.rst

 	--outputDirectory | -o               S Path where all the output files will be written (required)

-Assuming you have setup the configuration file properly and you have SampleSheet.csv and title_file.txt in the **dataDirectory**you can run:
+Assuming you have setup the configuration file properly and you have SampleSheet.csv and title_file.txt in the **dataDirectory** you can run:

-``perl RunIlluminaProcess.pl -c configuration.txt -sc configuration_sc.txt -d /path/to/fastq/files -o /path/to/output/directory``
+``nohup perl RunIlluminaProcess.pl -c configuration.txt -sc configuration_sc.txt -d /path/to/fastq/files -o /path/to/output/directory``

 Detailed Usage
 ==============